-And the Ethiopians facing them were certainly not the spear-wielding rabble the Italians imagined.
+And the Ethiopians facing them were certainly not the spear-wielding rabble of popular imagination at the time.

 Oreste Baratieri was an experienced soldier who had been one of Giuseppe Garibaldi’s volunteer ‘Red Shirts’ before joining the regular Piedmontese Army and fighting against the Austrians at the Battle of Custoza in 1866.

 In 1891, he had been appointed Governor of Eritrea and when war was declared on Ethiopia had made a rod for his own back by echoing Marshal Ney’s words at the time of Napoleon Bonaparte’s return from Elba and confidently predicting that he would bring Menelik back to Rome in an iron cage.

 Now under pressure to act, he did not want to act at all.

 He knew full well that the Emperor Menelik’s huge army were living off the land and that in time their food supply would simply run out and they would be forced to withdraw.

 He was also aware of the problems faced by his own army for they too were in urgent need of re-supply and morale amongst his troops, especially his Italian conscripts was low.

 At a meeting with his Brigade Commanders on 29 February, he suggested a tactical withdrawal to the town of Asmara to await developments but his subordinates outraged at the suggestion told him in no uncertain terms:

 “Italy would prefer the loss of two or three thousand men to dishonourable retreat.”

 For a time Baratieri remained undecided but a few hours later he ordered an advance to begin at 09.00 the following morning.